rchen314/HadoopFinalAssignmentHealth/README.md

       InPatient.tar                       Full Eclipse workspace to run InPatient

       InPatientState.tar                  Full Eclipse workspace to run InPatientState

       opencsv-2.2.jar                     Custom jar file for processing CSV (see mapreduce_notes.txt)

+      sortProcedure.py                    Python script to sort "output_by_procedure.txt" by cost

+      sortState.py                        Python script to sort "output_by_state.txt" by cost

+      output_by_procedure.txt.sorted      Sorted output -- from most expensive procedure to least

+      output_by_state.txt.sorted          Sorted output -- from most expensive state to least

    pig/